ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 other Connections in the same Connection Group.

-The optional `connectionProperties` parameter allows passing Transport Properties that control the behavior of the underlying stream or connection to be created, e.g., protocol specific properties to request specific stream IDs for SCTP or QUIC.
+The optional `connectionProperties` parameter allows passing Transport Properties that control the behavior of the underlying stream or connection to be created, e.g., protocol-specific properties to request specific stream IDs for SCTP or QUIC.

 Message Properties set on a Connection also apply only to that Connection.